reactgraphqlacademy/fb-messenger/README.md

  git checkout SSR-part2
  ```

 * Copy & paste public/index.html into src/server/render.js, then `npm start` the project, and navigate to [http://localhost:8888](http://localhost:8888).
+Heads up! there are comments in public/index.html using ` so it escapes the string literal of src/server/render.js.
+Remove the comments in public/index.html
+* In src/server/render.js add the bodyHTML from renderToString in the html element that is the root of the React app.
 * How do you fix the following error “Invariant Violation: Browser history needs a DOM”?
-Hint: replace BrowserRouter by ServerRouter on the server.
+Hint: replace BrowserRouter by StaticRouter on the server.
 * Add a &lt;script&gt; to the bundle.js at the bottom of the &lt;body&gt; in src/server/render.js.
-* In src/server/render.js add the bodyHTML from renderToString in the html element that is the root of the React app.
 * (With JS enabled) If you navigate to [http://localhost:8888/crazypeacock512](http://localhost:8888/crazypeacock512), there is a warning that says “Warning: Text content did not match.
 Server: "Threads" Client: "Conversation with "”.
 To fix it, you need to add a prop location={req.url} to the router in src/server/index.js.
 * In src/client/index `hydrate` the component tree instead of `render` it.
 * If you disable JS, can you see any Thread or Conversation?
 Why is that? how can we fix it?